By Pras Chatterjee May 26, 2026

 Similarly, analyzing expenditure trends helps identify areas of inefficiency or overspending.
 This analysis can involve examining costs line by line to see where the budget was exceeded and why.
 Through that process, companies can identify opportunities for cost savings or process improvements.

 Reviewing past performance, however, is not just about identifying what went wrong.
 The process also helps organizations recognize what went right.
 Why does that matter?
-Well, success in certain areas – such as a particularly effective marketing campaign or a cost-saving initiative – provides valuable lessons.
+Success in certain areas provides valuable lessons.
 Those lessons can then be replicated and built upon in future periods.

 This phase of the budget planning process also encourages a culture of accountability and continuous improvement within the organization.
 Essentially, by closely examining past performance, departments and teams can: